thelazyone/fsd_wiki/wiki/factions/the-tech.md

 # The Tech

-The [Singularity](singularity) marked beginning of what is commonly known as The Tech, a sentient network of AIs that coordinated a large scale war in the effort to eradicate Humanity.
+The [Singularity](singularity) marked beginning of what is commonly known as The Tech, a sentient network of AIs that coordinated a large scale war in the effort to eradicate Humanity or, some speculate, as a first step in a larger [plan](the-plan).

 While the profound resons behind the choices of the Hive are unknown to us, the Tech invested all their resources in building a vast army across all star systems, and soon took control of about half of the settlements and territories that humans controlled.